NVIDIA/NeMo/docs/source/checkpoints/dist_ckpt.rst

 Parameter Tuning
 --------------

-Distributed checkpoints in NeMo could be configured for pre-training and fine-tuning jobs.
+You can configure distributed checkpoints in NeMo pre-training and fine-tuning jobs.

 In the `NeMo 1.0 YAML config file <https://docs.nvidia.com/nemo-framework/user-guide/latest/nemo-2.0/migration/checkpointing.html>`__ or `NeMo 2.0 MegatronStrategy <https://docs.nvidia.com/nemo-framework/user-guide/latest/nemo-2.0/migration/checkpointing.html>`__, you can enable and tune these parameters.